aslak3/matrix-display/README.md

 * Consider scrolling through more future hours on the weather forecast screen, eg. the next six 3 hours-apart forecast instead of just the next three.
 It might be distracting to look at though.
 * Consider more configurability of the screen, for instance text colours.
 * The ability to display arbitrary images or possibly small animation sequences might be cute.
 There's a number of ways to do this.
 One obstacle is it would probably require SSL support and a HTTP client.
-* A minor detail: it would be nice to avoid passwords entering the shell history when building.
-This can be avoided by moving sensitive details into envvars.

 # Related Projects